Matrix862972/final-year-project-2/KNOWN_BUGS.md

         return {}
 ```

-## Bug 🐞 44: Keyboard doesn't get unhooked after exam has ended
+## ✅ Bug 🐞 44: Keyboard doesn't get unhooked after exam has ended [FIXED]

-Description: The keyboard hook remains active even after the exam has ended, which can lead to unexpected behavior or resource leaks.
+Description: The keyboard hook remained active even after the exam ended, causing unexpected behavior and resource leaks.

+**Fix Applied:**

+- Added `keyboard.unhook_all()` in the `/exam` POST route after the exam ends to ensure all keyboard hooks are released.
+- Now, keyboard shortcuts are no longer detected after the exam finishes.

+**Status:**
-Fix: Ensure that the keyboard hook is properly unhooked and all resources are released when the exam ends.
+✅ Fixed — Keyboard hook is properly unhooked and resources are released when the exam ends.

 ## Bug 🐞 45: Head movement model caused crashes due to ffmpeg [Fixed]